Tag Archives: Connecticut

 Photo Restoration 1960s

+There aren’t many photos of me when I was little, so I want to preserve what few photographs I have of my childhood.
 They were so stuck I had to use the pointy end of a fondue fork to pry them off and carefully unstick the back.
-The paper came off on some, but at least now the family memories are back in a shoebox.
+The paper came off on some, but at least now the family memories are back in a shoebox, in a cool dark location in the closet so I can start on the photo restoration part of the project..

-I’m going to scan the snapshots, but the really old photos from the late 1800′s and early 1990′s I’m going to have professionally scanned at Hamilton Color Lab, where I work.
+I have just started scanning the snapshots, but the really old photos from the late 1800’s and early 1990’s I’m going to have professionally scanned at Hamilton Color Lab, where I work, they do professional photo restoration.
 My home scanner will only capture so much detail and they are too important to trust to a Best Buy over the counter scanner.

 Photo Story: Here I met my brother for the first time.
 We were both adopted through Children’s Services of Connecticut.
-As you can see although my brother Lance was a baby he wasn’t a newborn when he went to our parents.
+As you can see, although my brother Lance was a baby, he wasn’t a newborn when he went to our parents.
 My birthday is Sept.
-21, 1965, yet I didn’t go to my parent until January 20, 1966.
+21, 1965, yet I didn’t go to my adoptive parents until January 20, 1966.
 Along with photos I now have my adoption records, certificates, and letters from the agency.
 Still don’t know if I will search or not.
 Even after witnessing my husband and his son’s adoption reunion.

 Day 297-298: Honoring my Dad on Veterans Day